EricFarrell/Cybersecurity-Portfolio/Kioptrix 1/README.md

 ## Kioptrix 1
 ### Objective
-- Perform reconnaissance and enumeration on the Kioptrix Level 1 virtual machine using Nmap to identify open ports running services, and potential vulnerabilities.
+- Perform reconnaissance and enumeration on the Kioptrix Level 1 virtual machine using Nmap to identify open ports running services, and potential vulnerabilities
--  Highlighting the role of scanning in penetration testing.
+-  Highlighting the role of scanning in penetration testing

 ## Nmap 192.168.56.0/24
 This command performs a basic ping sweep, scanning all IP addresses in the 192.168.56.0/24 subnet range (from 192.168.56.0 to 192.168.56.255) to identify active hosts.
 This command found the IP address of 192.168.56.102 with open ports.
 This is the Kioptrix 1 VM.